rbirksteiner/azure-content-nlnl/articles/data-catalog/data-catalog-release-notes.md

 There are two potential causes for this problem behavior:

-**Cause 1: Active Directory Federation Services Configuration** The data source registration tool uses Forms Authentication to validate user logons against Active Directory.
+**Cause 1: Active Directory Federation Services configuration** The data source registration tool uses Forms Authentication to validate user logons against Active Directory.
 For successful logon, Forms Authentication must be enabled in the Global Authentication Policy by an Active Directory administrator.

 In some situations, this error behavior may occur only when the user is on the company network, or only when the user is connecting from outside the company network.
 The Global Authentication Policy allows authentication methods to be enabled separately for intranet and extranet connections.
 Logon errors may occur if Forms Authentication is not enabled for the network from which the user is connecting.

-For more information, see [Configuring intranet forms-based authentication for devices that do not support WIA](https://technet.microsoft.com/library/dn727110.aspx).
+For more information, see [Configuring Authentication Policies](https://technet.microsoft.com/en-us/library/dn486781.aspx).

-**Cause 2: Network Proxy Configuration**
+**Cause 2: Network proxy configuration**
 If the corporate network uses a proxy server, the registration tool may not be able to connect to Azure Active Directory through the proxy.
 Users can ensure that the registration tool by editing the tool’s configuration file, adding this section to the file: